sshuttle/sshuttle/README.md

  - sudo, su, or logged in as root on your client machine.
    (The server doesn't need admin access.)

- - Linux+iptables on your client machine, including at least the iptables DNAT, REDIRECT, and ttl modules.
+ - If you use Linux on your client machine: iptables installed on the client, including at least the iptables DNAT, REDIRECT, and ttl modules.
-   This is available by default on most Linux distributions.
+   These are installed by default on most Linux distributions.
    (The server doesn't need iptables and doesn't need to be Linux.)

+ - If you use MacOS or BSD on your client machine:
+   Your kernel needs to be compiled with IPFIREWALL_FORWARD (MacOS has this by default) and you need to have ipfw available.
+(The server doesn't need to be MacOS or BSD.)

 This is how you use it: